-\Observance of this day can vary based on region.
-Dates are based on the lunar calendar and should be checked every year.
+Observance of this day can vary based on region.
+Dates are based on the lunar calendar

 Explanatory Notes

 Ash Wednesday - Begins Christian Lent; name derives from symbolic use of ashes to signify penitence.
 Bodhi Day - The day many Buddhist traditions celebrate the enlightment of the Buddha.
 This is a full day meant for remembrance and meditation.